oldkingOK/io.github.oldkingok.xodopatcher/README.md

 A Xposed Module for patching [Xodo](https://xodo.com/), a modern pdf editor for android.

-# Functions
+# Features

 1. Pro Unlocked
-2. Able to set smart pen (Xiaomi) functions
+2. Able to set smart pen (Xiaomi) button shortcuts

 **How to set**